confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 This error happens because of a serialization format mismatch.
 When you see keys beginning with `\x00\x00\x01\x86`, they're using Confluent's Schema Registry wire format (which includes schema metadata), but your consumer is expecting plain UTF-8 encoded strings.

-**Solution:** This can be solved by adding contracts to our data via the [Schema Registry](https://www.confluent.io/product/confluent-platform/data-compatibility/), which is out of scope for this version of the workshop but may get added at a later date.
+**Solution:** This can be solved by adding contracts to your data via the [Schema Registry](https://www.confluent.io/product/confluent-platform/data-compatibility/), which is out of scope for this version of the workshop but may get added at a later date.

 ### Docker Container Exits Immediately